campaignrabbit/site/content/blog/quick-ways-to-promote-your-ecommerce-store-in-2019.md

 Keep in mind, it always takes two to tango, Customer-Dealer relationship decides the future of your eCommerce store.
 Understand the mindset of your customers.
 This can be achieved by personalizing with your customers, understand what their needs are and make them interested in your product by giving away discounts.

 Some online stores promote their products by giving massive discounts during a certain period.
 Flat 50% off, free shipping, free delivery can be easy targets to achieve your customer interest.
-Another way to  <link-text url="https://www.retainful.com/" ref="noopener" target="_blank">retain your customer</link-text> is to provide them with an easy checkout service.
+Another way to  <link-text url="https://www.retainful.com/" rel="noopener" target="_blank">retain your customer</link-text> is to provide them with an easy checkout service.

 According to a survey, 90% of the customers are more likely to shop on an online website when free shipping is assured.
 ### Use brilliant marketing strategies